 Well, as you probably know by now, there's a new open source rendering engine based on WebKit, and it's called Blink.
 Going forward it will be powering all variants of Chrome.

 That’s pretty much what my first sentiment was as well.
 Well actually it wasn’t.
-I work on the basis that I’m the dumb guy in the room (which works out to be true more often than I’d like) and my first thought was more like “What am I missing?
+I work on the basis that I’m the least smart guy in the room (which works out to be true more often than I’d like) and my first thought was more like “What am I missing?
 Why such a big change?”

 When it comes to web stuff I am entirely self-taught, like most developers, and for most of my career I cared very little for browser internals.
 After all, I’m giving browsers a bunch of stuff to deal with (HTML, CSS, JS), why should I start caring how they do it?
 I don’t sit there musing over my car’s ability to combust petrol whenever I take a drive.